pho3nixf1re/home-assistant-theme-midnight/README.md

 # Midnight theme for Home Assistant

 The midnight theme for [Home Assistant].
-For background on this project please see the Home Assistant Community [forum thread](https://community.home-assistant.io/t/midnight-theme/) forums.
+For background on this project please see the Home Assistant Community [forum thread](https://community.home-assistant.io/t/midnight-theme/).

 ![midnight theme](example.png)